eOnofri04/AlphaStructures.jl/docs/src/voronoi.md

 	V_t(S) = \{p \in \mathbb R^D \mid d(t, p) < d(u, p), \forall u \in S \backslash t\}
 ```

-Like for the Delaunay Triangulation, also in this case the Tasselation could be defined on wichever metrics.
+Like for the Delaunay Triangulation, also in this case the Tasselation could be defined on whichever metrics.
 However if different metrics are used, like the 0-norm, something weird could happend.

 ## Properties